ceumicrodata/onboarding/_episodes/04-server.md

 You can access the shell (command line) on both percheron.ceu.hu and pure.percheron.ceu.hu by using a Secure Shell (ssh) client, such as Putty (http://docs.microdata.io/putty).
 On UNIX-like systems the built-in ssh package allows you to connect without any additional software.
 This is where you can change your password, or where you can start batch jobs from the shell.

 You can connect to the graphical interface (windows-like) on percheron.ceu.hu via a VNC client.
-On UNIX-like systems using X-server (e.g. Ubuntu) you can simply allow X11 forwarding in an ssh connection by using the `-x` optional argument and don't need a VNC client. pure.percheron.ceu.hu does not have a graphical interface.
+On UNIX-like systems using X-server (e.g. Ubuntu) you can simply allow X11 forwarding in an ssh connection by using the `-X` optional argument and don't need a VNC client. pure.percheron.ceu.hu does not have a graphical interface.

 ### Linux
 You can connect to the servers from a Terminal window using either of the following commands (substitute your username and port number appropriately):
   ~~~
-  $ ssh USER@percheron.ceu.hu -p PORT -x
+  $ ssh USER@percheron.ceu.hu -p PORT -X
   $ ssh USER@pure.percheron.ceu.hu -p PORT
   ~~~
   {: .language-bash}